No significant artist, and especially not Camouflage, can remain autonomous of social and political forces.

 Camouflage, the most determined and abrasive Detroit artist, doesn’t care if she is aggressively against the core of true “liberalism” – the almost biblical admonition that people should be judged by what they say not by what they do.

-Camouflage, the Famous Detroit Abstract Artist, can be blunt, cuttingly witty and specific in elucidating the web of influence and power operating in the world.
+Camouflage, the Famous American Abstract Artist, can be blunt, cuttingly witty and specific in elucidating the web of influence and power operating in the world.